philippbayer/Things-a-scientist-is-suppposed-to-know/README.md

 * How to do open science
 * How to do reproducible science and its many subfields (version control, containers, etc. pp.)
-* How to use Bayesian statistics instead of frequentist statistics
+* How to not stubbornly cling to one approach over all other possible approaches (thanks Sebastian Raschka/@rasbt!)

 # The rest :)